Singing in Church throughout the Centuries

+What happens when God surprises us in ancient ways?
+Retired librarian Mary Smith is a pro storyteller with a wonderful tale of God, fellowship, and stepping out in faith.
 If you'd like to get connected with a men's or women's Spiritual Growth group, or for more information on spiritual practices, contact a pastor or the church office - we'd love to help you get started on a transformative journey of your own!

 What is the Lord's Supper and who is welcomed to the table?
 Why do we baptize infants?
 What are the sacraments, essentials, and distinctives of the faith we practice here at Presbyterian Church of the Master?
 I'm so glad you asked!
 Join our pastors for a spirited conversation on why we do what we do.

 January 22, 2020